Where are the best places in the state of New York?

 - Malverne Park Oaks (Pop.
 653)

-If you’re curious enough, here are the worst places to live in New York:
+If you’re curious enough, here are the worst places to live in New York according to the data:

 - Monticello (Pop.
 6,577)

-Detailed List Of The Best Cities In New York
+Detailed List Of The Best Places To Live In New York